enkidevs/curriculum/JavaScript/Node/chaining-readable-streams.md

   .pipe(fs.createWriteStream(‘final.txt’));
 ```

-Here, a readable stream is created, this is piped into the second stream, `zlib.createGunzip()` to unzip the content passed to it.
+Here, a readable stream is created which is piped into a second stream, `zlib.createGunzip()`, to unzip the content passed to it.
 The final pipe chains the unzipped content to the writable stream which writes the data to the specified file.

 ---
 ## Practice